HL7/CardX-HTN-MNG/input/pagecontent/index.md

 - The receiving system must be able to store and retrieve the element.
 - The receiving system must display the element to the user.
 - The receiving system must allow the user to capture the element.
-- The element must appear in an output report if present.
+- If present, the element must appear in an output report.

 ### Dependencies on Other IGs